03: Reporting with R Markdown

 8. Knit again!

-Now, the title in the R Markdown file and the pdf are the same. `$title$` in the LaTeX template will be replaced by the value of title supplied by the YAML header.
+Now, the title in the R Markdown file and the pdf are the same. `$title$` (without the backtics) in the LaTeX template will be replaced by the value of title supplied by the YAML header.

 9. Let’s also include the content of the R Markdown file.
 In the LaTeX template, go to right before \end{docunent} (around line 174) and add `$body$` (without the backticks).
 The special variable body will be replaced by the actual rendered contents of the R Markdown file.